 Earlier this year, we talked to founder – Jackie Tan of Tripleeyelid; a sustainability-led design company he set up after seeing the huge amount of waste generated from interior design projects.
 We’ve written a case study blended with an interview outlining their business model, aspirations, and challenges as such a business here in Singapore.

-The Need: Environmental sustainability - minimising waste through upcycling products and bringing them back into the loop.
-Showing that environmentally conscious businesses can be profitable business.
+The Need: Environmental sustainability – minimizing waste through upcycling products and bringing them back into the loop.
+Showing that an environmentally conscious business can be a profitable business.

 The Challenges: The challenge starts with a given size of the wood – a pallet has a given size and the design must take this into account.
 The goal to minimize waste is a constraint on its own – the design must use the material generating minimal or no waste.

-It is difficult to convince Singaporeans to get involved in the DIY process - perhaps due to lack of free time or the perception of the work.
-Usually young Singaporean couples and European expats will be more open to get involved in the process and the experience.
+It is difficult to convince Singaporeans to get involved in the DIY process – perhaps due to a lack of free time or the perception of the work.
+Usually, young Singaporean couples and European ex-pats will be more open to getting involved in the process and the experience.

-The Benefits: A proven business case for environmental sustainability through industrial symbiosis - reduced or no costs of materials, subsidised equipment, waste reduction, good reputation, mutual economic benefits.
+The Benefits: A proven business case for environmental sustainability through industrial symbiosis – reduced or no costs of materials, subsidized equipment, waste reduction, good reputation, and mutual economic benefits.

 About the company

 Triple Eyelid is a boutique design studio founded in 2014 and based in Singapore.
 It has an environmentally sustainable design at the core of its business.
 It designs and manufactures products and furniture using discarded industrial waste from local job sites.
 The company has workshops at Joo Koon and Katang.
 Driven by entrepreneurial designers, the company’s mission is to redefine, re-design, and most importantly, reduce environmental waste.